App Development for a TV Show

 The clients were absolutely satisfied with the final iteration of the app, as we managed to release the application right before the show went on air.
 We also stayed to provide 24/7 support during the broadcast.
 Owing to this, all the features were performing well with no bugs reported.

-After this software project was completed, the clients requested two more projects from our Android development team — one for another TV show, and one for the next Olympics Games.
+After this software project was completed, the clients requested two more projects from our entertainment app development company — one for another TV show, and one for the next Olympics Games.
 Both of these projects are also under an NDA.